Fitrizul/FreelancersAPI/README.md

 1. **Register** - Add a new freelancer to the directory
 2. **Get Users** - Retrieve a list of all registered freelancers information
-3. **Get User by ID** - Retrieve detailed information about a specefic freelancer
+3. **Get User by ID** - Retrieve detailed information about a specific freelancer
 4. **Update User Details** - Modify existing freelancer information
 5. **Delete User** - Remove a freelancer from the directory